ttz-emo/pyemmo/doc/source/pydraft.api.rst

 api package
 ===========

-This section is about the PyDraft API (Application Programming Interface).
+This section is about the PyEMMO API (Application Programming Interface).
 It's working with two `JSON <https://de.wikipedia.org/wiki/JavaScript_Object_Notation>`_ formatted files, giving the geometry and the additional machine information.
 You can call the API via the command line using the following command:

 .. code:: shell

-   $ python -m pydraft.api.json /path/to/geo.json /path/to/machineInfo.json
+   $ python -m pyemmo.api.json /path/to/geo.json /path/to/machineInfo.json

 Command-line Interface